scarabsoft/go-hamcrest/Readme.md

 # GO Hamcrest

-I am about to do my first steps with Go, so please don't expect this to be idomatic.
+I am about to do my first steps with Go, so please don't expect this to be idiomatic.
 Coming from the Java Enterprise world(T_x).
-I am used to work with the hamcrest framework, which makes it easy to write readable assertions.
+I am used to working with the hamcrest matcher framework, which makes it easy (at least for me) to write readable assertions.
 Maybe someone else finds this useful to.

 **Contributions and Feedback are welcome.**

 ## Assertions / Requirements